fadion/Bouncy/README.md

 This package was created for a personal project and it's still a work in progress.
 I don't expect it's API to change however.

 I was inspired and most of the implementation is based on [Elasticquent](https://github.com/adamfairholm/Elasticquent/).
-Without it, I would have struggled a lot more trying to understand how Eloquent works under the hood.
+Basically, it's a rewritten fork of that package.
+Kudos to the developers.

 ## Installation